ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 ## Product Sort
 To test product sorting with different inputs, I created tests to sort by price, and sort by rating.
 I then also tested sorting by price low to high and sorting by price high to low.
 Amazon does not allowing sorting by rating from worst to best, so only best to worst was tested.
 I then also created tests for two different search items: Pencil and Shampoo.
 In all cases, I used the first two items listed to ensure it was being sorted in the correct order by comparing product prices and product ratings.

+## Product Search
+To thoroughly test the search feature, I used different types of test data to evaluate how the system handles various inputs.
+I tested with two distinct product categories, "Laptop" and "Shirt," to confirm that different searches yield relevant results.
+Additionally, I introduced a misspelled term, "lapt," to check if the search engine could handle typos and still return meaningful results.
+Finally, I tested with completely random gibberish to verify how the system responds to irrelevant input, ensuring that the search function remains robust under different conditions.

+## Shopping Cart
+For the shopping cart, I used a variety of test data to validate its core functionality.
+I began by adding a single product to ensure basic cart functionality.
+Then, I tested with multiple products, adding three distinct items to confirm that the cart could handle multiple entries and accurately update when an item was removed.
+Lastly, I tested the "Save for Later" functionality by navigating away from the shopping cart and returning to verify that previously added items remained, simulating real-world user behavior.
+This approach ensured comprehensive coverage of different cart interactions.

 # How the team work/effort was divided and managed
 Before starting the assignment, the team met to outline a plan for the required steps.
 Each team member completed the relevant setup required, such as cloning the github page, importing the Eclipse project, and installing Pitest for mutation testing, and downloading the required browser and installing extensions required for the GUI testing.